deedadey-dd/ON_AIR_TV_Guide/README.md

 This project seeks to build a **TV programs schedule Website**, Android and iOS apps.

+## TO DO
+* Tags for various programs PG LNV 18 etc.
+* Check out Media Commission categorization of media

 ## USERS

 1. **GENERAL USERS** can create account and select their favourite